lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 This article covers a use case for [ChatGPT](https://chat.openai.com/), an exciting new product by [OpenAI](https://chat.openai.com/).

-At the time of writing, it's currently on the front page of Hacker News.
+At the time of writing, it's on the front page of Hacker News.
 Follow the discussion [here](https://news.ycombinator.com/item?id=33937753).

 ---
 <style>